FusionSense/JetsonHardwareSetup/README.md

 ~~~~
 $ ./DCA1000EVM_CLI_Control stop_record food.setup.json
 ~~~~
 > Stops the recording, needed for the next step.
-This step will timeout, or you can do ctrl-C in the Terminal to force quit.
-In either case, do the next step to reset the fpga for the next recording phase
+This step will timeout.
+After this, go the next step to reset the fpga for the next recording phase
 ~~~~
 $ ./DCA1000EVM_CLI_Control reset_fpga food.setup.json
 ~~~~